0x111/0x111/README.md

 > ― Westworld (TVSHOW, although it might have been told elsewhere too)

-If you have some questions shoot me a message at my email you can find here on my profile.
+If you have some questions, then feel free to shoot me a message at my email you can find here on my profile.
 I will try to reply to all of you!

 Disclaimer: All of my statements made on this platform are simply my opinions and they might not be the same as my current employer's opinions.
 Please consider this all the time.